-The expat population of Uzbekistan may be fairly small but it is gradually expanding.
-The main drivers of the Uzbek economy are gas, oil and gold and most expats work as senior management professionals in one of these industries.
+Though the expat community in Uzbekistan is relatively small, the country's strong economy continues to draw foreigners looking for career progression.
+Thanks to the Uzbek government’s efforts, the country's GDP is steadily increasing year by year.
+The main drivers of the Uzbek economy are gas, oil and gold, and most expats work as senior management professionals in one of these industries.

 The official language of the country is Uzbek, although Russian is also spoken by some.
-Very few Uzbek people speak fluent English, so a basic knowledge of Uzbek or Russian is recommended.
+Few Uzbek people speak fluent English, so a basic knowledge of Uzbek or Russian is recommended.
 Those planning on living in Uzbekistan for an extended period should consider enrolling in a local language course to make the transition smoother.